rbtcollins/bitnami-docker/gke/redmine/README.md

 redmine default 0.0.0.0/0  tcp:80          gke-redmine-08042373-node
 ```

-You can alternatively open up port 80 from the [Developers Console](https://console.developers.google.com/).
+Alternatively, you can open up port 80 from the [Developers Console](https://console.developers.google.com/).

 ## Access your Redmine server

 Now that the firewall is open, you can access the service.
-Find the external IP of the service you just set up:
+Find the external IP of the Redmine service you just set up:

 ```bash
 $ kubectl describe services redmine